 A class C fire is one that involves energized electrical equipment.
 A BLUE CIRCLE with a capital “C” and a pictogram with an electrical cord and plug, and a flaming receptacle are commonly used to symbolize Class “C” fires.
 When the fuel source is de-energized, it can then be classified as “A”, “B”, or “D”.

 4. Class D

 A class D fire is one that involves combustible metals.
 Examples of these types of metals are: zirconium, titanium, potassium, and magnesium.
 A YELLOW STAR with a capital “D” (no pictogram) is commonly used to symbolize Class “D” fires.
 Also within this fire classification, the extinguishing agent may vary, and it must be compatible with the anticipated use.

 5. Class K

 Class K is for fires in unsaturated cooking oils in well insulated cooking appliances in commercial kitchens.
-Class “K” has no related symbol as yet, but it can be identified by a pictogram of a flame in a frying pan.
+This class has no related symbol as yet, but it can be identified by a pictogram of a flame in a frying pan.

 These extinguishers utilize a “misting wand” to deliver the extinguishing agent in a fine mist onto the surface of the hot cooking oil.
 These extinguishers are usually filled with potassium acetate diluted with water.
-Dry types have potassium bicarbonate.
+Finally, dry types have potassium bicarbonate.